Main illustration: Sonny Ross

 Taking the next step

 Based on these findings, we expanded our localization efforts across our marketing site to make it available in French, Spanish, German, Portuguese and German, as well as into our onboarding flow and into our product education content.
-Our product is currently only available in English, but customers can set the primary language of our messenger and our Educate product to a host of different languages, allowing them to interact with their customers in their language of choice.
+Our product is currently only available in English, but customers can set the primary language of our messenger and our Articles product to a host of different languages, allowing them to interact with their customers in their language of choice.

 It’s early days for localization at Intercom, but the initial indicators are positive.
 We’ve seen an increase in paid and organic traffic across the board and the further down the funnel we localized, the better the localized conversion rates have been.